Find out how areas like sites of special scientific interest are protected.

 Some are also Ramsar sites of international wetland importance, and many are also National Nature Reserves (NNRs) or Local Nature Reserves (LNRs).
 National Nature Reserves (NNRs) are areas of national natural interest and are generally all SSSIs, which also provide a resource for scientific research and recreation.

-The study showed that SSSIs deliver a range of ecosystem services, including:
+The study showed that SSSIs provide a range of ecosystem services, including:

 - cultural services to people and the economy including tourism, education, sense of place and recreation as well as clear conservation benefits